Oxygen Therapy and Supplemental Oxygen Guide

 “The freedom of having my own unit and not constantly fighting with Medicare as to my needs was important to me.” —Howard

-1. Mrs. Jones is out shopping with her friends and has shopped a little longer than expected.
+- Mrs. Jones is out shopping with her friends and has shopped a little longer than expected.
 With an oxygen tank, she would be worried that she could potentially run out of oxygen.
 Alternatively, with a portable concentrator, Mrs. Jones would simply be able to switch out her batteries.
 Additionally, Mrs. Jones could simply head to an establishment that has wall chargers available.
 We generally suggest a place where you can comfortably sit down at while your unit charges such as a restaurant, coffee shop, or book shop.
-The third solution for Mrs. Jones would be for her to head to her car and operate her unit with her DC power available in her cars cigarette lighter.
+The third solution for Mrs. Jones

-2. Mrs. Smith would like to visit her new grandson several hundred miles away.
+Mrs. Jones is no longer constrained by her tanks running out of oxygen. - Mrs. Smith would like to visit her new grandson several hundred miles away.
 To make this trip, she would have to load her 50 pound home concentrator in the car as well as roughly 10 oxygen tanks so she has enough oxygen for the weekend.
 With a portable oxygen concentrator, Mrs. Smith can easily lift and maneuver the unit with ease and the unit can easily meet her needs 24 hours a day.

-3. Mr. Walters loves to travel.
+With her DC charger, she can run her unit for the entire drive; she can also use the AC, or wall outlet charger, when she arrives at her grandson’s home.
+If they end up leaving the house to run errands, visit family/friends, or more she can simply use her batteries. - Mr. Walters loves to travel.
 Unfortunately, the FAA will not allow any air travel with oxygen tanks.
 Almost all portable oxygen units are FAA approved and Mr. Walters only needs to coordinate with the airline ahead of time and ensure he has sufficient battery life to navigate the travel between his home, the airport, flight, and his destination itself.
 Portable oxygen concentrators have given thousands of oxygen users the freedom to travel again.

 Traveling with Oxygen